boltcard/boltcard/docs/CARD_ANDROID.md

 - monitor the bolt card service logs
 - `$ journalctl -u boltcard.service -f`
 - use a PoS setup to read the bolt card, e.g. [Breez wallet](https://breez.technology/)

+### Update the card settings

+- use the internal API to update settings for a card
+- `$ curl 'localhost:9001/updateboltcard?card_name=card_5&enable=true&tx_max=100'`

+### Wipe a card

+- use the internal API to wipe a card
+- `$ curl 'localhost:9001/wipeboltcard?card_name=card_5'`
+- this will mark the card as wiped and return the keys for the app to wipe the card